Expand Social Security Coverage to Include Newly Hired State and Local Government Employees

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

 Nearly all private-sector workers and federal employees are covered by Social Security, but a quarter of workers employed by state and local governments are not.
-Under federal law, state and local governments can opt to enroll their employees in the Social Security program, or they can opt out if they provide a separate retirement plan for those workers instead.
+Under federal law, state and local governments can opt out of enrolling their employees in the Social Security program as long as they provide a separate retirement plan for those workers.
 (State and local governments may also have their employees participate in both Social Security and a separate retirement plan.)
 By contrast, all federal employees hired after December 31, 1983, are covered by Social Security and pay the associated payroll taxes.
 Furthermore, all state and local government employees hired after March 31, 1986, and all federal government employees pay payroll taxes for Hospital Insurance (Medicare Part A).

-One rationale for implementing this option is that it would slightly enhance the long-term viability of the Social Security program.
-The Congressional Budget Office projects that, under current law, income dedicated to the program will be insufficient to cover benefits specified in law.
-Under the option, the additional benefit payments for the expanded pool of beneficiaries would be less, in the long term, than the size of the additional revenues generated by newly covered employees.
-That is largely because, under current law, most of the newly hired workers would receive Social Security benefits anyway for one of two possible reasons: They might have held other covered jobs, or they might be covered by a spouse's employment.
+One argument for implementing this option is that it would slightly enhance the long-term viability of the Social Security program.
+CBO projects that, if current law remained unchanged, income dedicated to the program would be insufficient to cover benefits specified in law.
+Under the option, the additional benefit payments for the expanded pool of beneficiaries would amount to less, in the long term, than the additional revenues generated by newly covered employees.
+That is largely because, under current law, most of the newly hired workers would receive Social Security benefits anyway—either because they held other, covered jobs or because they were covered by a spouse's employment.

-Another rationale for implementing the option concerns fairness.
+Another argument for implementing the option concerns fairness.
 Social Security benefits are intended to replace only a percentage of a worker's preretirement earnings.
 That percentage (referred to as the replacement rate) is higher for workers with low career earnings than for workers with higher earnings.
-But the standard formula for calculating Social Security benefits does not distinguish between people whose career earnings are low and those who just appear to have low career earnings because they spent a portion of their career in jobs that were not covered by Social Security.
-To make the replacement rate more comparable for workers with similar earnings histories, current law reduces the standard benefits for retired government employees who have spent a substantial portion of their career in employment not covered by Social Security.
-However, that adjustment is imperfect and can affect various public employees differently.
-This option would eliminate those inequities.
+But the standard formula for calculating Social Security benefits does not distinguish between people whose career earnings are low and people who only appear to have low career earnings because they spent a portion of their career in jobs that were not covered by Social Security.
+Under current law, to make the replacement rate more comparable for workers with similar earnings histories, standard benefits are reduced for retired government employees who have spent a substantial portion of their career in employment not covered by Social Security.
+However, that adjustment is imperfect and can affect various government employees differently.
+This option would eliminate those inequalities.

 Finally, implementing this option would provide better retirement and disability benefits for many workers who move between government jobs and other types of employment.
-By facilitating job mobility, the option would enable some workers—who would otherwise stay in state and local jobs solely to maintain their public-employee retirement benefits—to move to jobs in which they could be more productive.
-Many state and local employees are reluctant to leave their jobs because pensions are structured to reward people who spend their entire careers in the same pension system.
+By facilitating job mobility, the option would enable some workers who would otherwise stay in state and local government jobs solely to maintain their public-employee retirement benefits to move to jobs in which they could be more productive.
+Many state and local government employees are reluctant to leave their jobs because pensions are structured to reward people who spend their entire careers in the same pension system.
 If their government service was covered by Social Security, they would be less reluctant to change jobs because they would remain in the Social Security system.
-State and local governments, however, might respond to greater turnover by reducing their investment in workers (by cutting training programs, for example), causing the productivity of state and local employees to fall.
+State and local governments, however, might respond to greater turnover by reducing their investment in workers (by cutting training programs, for example), causing the productivity of state and local government employees to fall.

-The main argument against the option is the impact it would have on the pension funds of affected state and local governments.
-That impact would depend on the current structure of state and local pension plans and the way they would be restructured in response to this option.
-One possibility is that a state or local government would add Social Security on top of its existing pension plan.
-Alternatively, state and local pension plans for new employees could be reduced or eliminated in response to the expansion of Social Security coverage: New employees would contribute less (or nothing) during their tenure, and they would receive smaller (or no) pension benefits when they retire.
-Implementing those changes would not be particularly difficult for fully funded pension plans, which could pay benefits for existing employers out of current assets.
+The main argument against the option concerns the impact it would have on the pension funds of affected state and local governments.
+That impact would depend on the preexisting structure of state and local government pension plans and how those plans would be restructured in response to this option.
+State or local governments could potentially have employees participate in Social Security in addition to their existing pension plans.
+Alternatively, their pension plans for new employees could be reduced or eliminated in response to the expansion of Social Security coverage: New employees would contribute less (or nothing) during their tenure, and they would receive smaller (or no) pension benefits when they retired.
+Implementing those changes would not be particularly difficult for fully funded pension plans, which could use their current assets to pay benefits for existing employers.
 However, many state and local government pension plans are underfunded, and such plans would probably need future contributions to fund the benefits received by current retirees or by those about to retire under the existing pension system.
-Any reduction in future contributions to such plans would increase financial pressures on them.
+Any reduction in future contributions to such plans would increase the financial pressures on them.